vicentepese/AT-HLA/README.md

 ## 2.2.
 Initilization

-Prior to utilizing AT-HLA, the Input Data, and Settings must be intialized.
+Prior to utilizing AT-HLA, the Input Data, and Settings must be initialized.

 ### 2.2.1.
 Input Data

 The HLA data (i.e. Input Data) must be provided in a *.csv* file.
-In addition, it must follow a specific format whereby each row correspond to a unique instance or subject, and pairs of alleles are separate in contiguous columns.
+In addition, it must follow a specific format whereby each row corresponds to a unique instance or subject, and pairs of alleles are separate in contiguous columns.
 Please consider the following:
 - Subjects' unique identifiers must be stored in a column named *<span>sample</span>.id*.
 - Each pair of alleles must be named in the format of "*LOCUS*.1", "*LOCUS*.2" whereby *LOCUS* is any of the HLA loci.
 The total number of columns should be *1+2N* where N is the number of loci &ndash; columns with different names will be ignored.